-Any story in a building in which 2/3 or more of the distance between the floor and the ceiling next above it is below the average grade plane adjacent to the building.
+1. Any story in a building used for any purpose other than a single-or two-family residential use, in which 2/3 or more of the distance between the floor and the ceiling next above it is below the average grade plane adjacent to the building.

-2. In the case of single- and two-family residential uses, any story in a building in which 1⁄2 or more of the distance between the floor and the ceiling next above it is below the average grade plane adjacent to the building.
+In the case of single- and two-family residential uses, any story in a building in which 1⁄2 or more of the distance between the floor and the ceiling next above it is below the average grade plane adjacent to the building.